-Component VxUL OID Description Device configuration and monitoring 178 The Disk Service Manager process that runs in the Enterprise Media Manager (EMM) process.
+Component VxUL OID Description Deduplication plug-in N/A The DEBUGLOG entry and the LOGLEVEL in the pd.conf file determine the log location and level for the deduplication plug-in.
+The following are the default locations for log files: UNIX: /var/log/puredisk/pdplugin.logWindows: C:\pdplugin.log You can configure the location and name of the log file and the logging level.
+To do so, edit the DEBUGLOG entry and the LOGLEVEL entry in the pd.conf file.
+See "About the MSDP pd.conf configuration file" on page 176.
+See "Editing the MSDP pd.conf file" on page 177.
+Device configuration and monitoring 111 The nbemm process.
+Device configuration and monitoring 178 The Disk Service Manager process that runs in the Enterprise Media Manager (EMM) process.
 Device configuration and monitoring 202 The storage server interface process that runs in the Remote Manager and Monitor Service.
 RMMS runs on media servers.
 Device configuration and monitoring 230 The Remote Disk Service Manager interface (RDSM) that runs in the Remote Manager and Monitor Service.
 RMMS runs on media servers. drcontrol utility N/A You must run the drcontrol utility on the MSDP storage server host.
 The command requires administrator privileges.
 The utility creates a log file and displays its pathname in the command output.
-The utility writes log files to the following directory, depending on the operating system: UNIX: /[storage_path]/log/drcontrol/policy_admin /storage_path/log/drcontrol/dedupe_catalog_DR Windows: storage_path\log\drcontrol\policy_admin storage_path\log\drcontrol\dedupe_catalog_DR See "About protecting the MSDP catalog" on page 188.
-See "About recovering the MSDP catalog" on page 250.
-Installation N/A The NetBackup installation process writes information about the installation of the deduplication components to a log file in the following directory: UNIX: /var/log/puredisk Windows: %ALLUSERSPROFILE%\Symantec\NetBackup\InstallLogs
+The utility writes log files to the following directory, depending on the operating system: UNIX: /[storage_path]/log/drcontrol/policy_admin /storage_path/log/drcontrol/dedupe_catalog_DR Windows: storage_path\log\drcontrol\policy_admin storage_path\log\drcontrol\dedupe_catalog_DR See "About protecting the MSDP catalog" on page 195.
+See "About recovering the MSDP catalog" on page 258.